Jarman–Bell principle: Comparing digestion in extant, herbivorous reptiles and mammals and relating this to Sauropod gigantism

 Reptiles generally have a shorter retention time than mammals.
 However, this loss of digestive efficiency is offset by their ability to process food into smaller particles for digestion.
-Smaller particles are more easier to digest and ferment.
+Smaller particles are easier to digest and ferment.

-As Sauropods are reptiles, it would be expected that they have a similar retention time to extant reptiles.
-However, the lack of particle reduction mechanisms (e.g. gastric mills, chewing teeth), challenge the validity of this expectation.
+As sauropods are reptiles, it would be expected that they have a similar retention time to extant reptiles.
+However, the lack of particle reduction mechanisms (e.g. gastric mills, chewing teeth) challenges this expectation.
 Marcus Clauss et al. hypothesised that sauropods have a very enlarged gut capacity to account for this.
 Retention time is inversely proportional to intake amount.
 Therefore, an enlarged gut cavity allows increased intake, and thus shorter retention time similar to other herbivorous reptiles.

 Nutrient constraints

 D. M. Wilkinson and G. D. Ruxton considered the available nutrients as a driving factor for sauropod gigantism.
 Sauropods appeared during the late triassic period and became extinct at the end of the cretaceous period.
-During this time period, herbivorous plant matter such as conifers, ginkgos, cycads, ferns and horsetails may have been dietary choice of Sauropods.
-These plants have a high carbon/ nitrogen content.
+During this time period, herbivorous plant matter such as conifers, ginkgos, cycads, ferns and horsetails may have been the dietary choice of sauropods.
+These plants have a high carbon/nitrogen content.
 Large amounts of these plant matter would be consumed to meet the bodily nitrogen requirement.
 Hence, more carbon content is consumed than required.

 Clauss Hummel et al. (2005), cited in D. M. Wilkinson and G. D. Ruxton's paper, argues that larger sizes does not necessarily improve digestive efficiency.
 Rather, it allows nutrient prioritisation.
 For example, if there exists a diet with high carbon but low nitrogen content, then meeting the nitrogen dietary requirement suggests consuming a high level of carbon diet.
 Since gut volume scales linearly with body mass, larger animals have more capacity to digests food.